Infection Immunology and Translational Medicine

 It is suggested that applicants to the Infection, Immunology and Translational Medicine programme select St Edmund Hall as their college choice.

-Please click here for information on which colleges accept applicants to this programme.
+Information on which colleges accept applicants to this programme can be found here.

 Please review the English language requirements for applicants whose first language is not English.
 This programme requires applicants to meet the higher level scores.